 Some notable algorithms like Eigen Faces, Fischer Faces, and LBPH try to apply mathematical tricks ( like PCA, LDA, Histograms, etc ) to represent the face in a more compact form by extracting the most useful information ( features ) from the face and getting rid of redundant information.
 We have a post on Eigen Faces if you wish to know more about that.

 With the advent of Deep Learning, these hand-crafted features have taken a backseat, and researchers have now tasked CNNs with finding the right features for them.
 We will discuss this approach in more detail in the next sections.

 It is all about finding a good set of features to represent the face and then it can be as simple as distinguishing between apples and oranges.

 3. Modern Face Recognition using Deep Learning

-We need to learn a high-dimensional feature space which is capable of distinguishing between faces of different persons.
-Once we have a trained model, we can use it to generate unique features for each face.
-Finally, we can compare features of new faces with that of known faces to identify the person.
+We need to learn a high-dimensional feature space capable of distinguishing between the faces of different persons.
+Once we have a trained model, we can generate unique features for each face.
+Finally, we can compare the features of new faces with that of known faces to identify the person.

 3.1.
 Training a Face Recognition model

 As mentioned above, the most important part in a Face Recognition system is generating a trained model which can differentiate between faces of two different persons.
 Let’s understand the training process in more detail and discuss the various jargons used in Face Recognition.